-What is Green Timber?
+What is green timber?

 Green timber has a naturally-pale, wooden colour but you will also note a slight green tint or fleck caused by the pressure-treating process.
-The chemicals used in pressure treatment are copper based which reacts with both the sap of the timber and the air and then oxidises, creating green flecks on the surface.
+The chemicals used in pressure treatment are copper based which react with both the sap of the timber and the air and then oxidise, creating green flecks on the surface.

-What is Brown Timber?
+What is brown timber?

 We recommend you use our stock checker function which is available on every product page of our website.
 You can enter your postcode to find your nearest branch and see exactly how many items are available to ensure that your order can be processed as quickly as possible.